-Today gianduja chocolates and confections are available around the world in different sizes, flavors, and prepared in different methods.
+Today gianduja chocolates and confections are available around the world in different sizes and flavors and prepared in different methods.
 This Italian-originated paste is made by large companies – such as the Lindt & Sprüngli group – and small cafes and shop owners around the world.

-Through learning about the history and what gianduja is, you may have figured it out by now.
-The chocolate hazelnut paste that was made famous back in 1806 is most famous now as a chocolate spread that has become a global phenomenon – Nutella.
+Did you know that the chocolate hazelnut paste made in 1806 is most famous now as a chocolate spread that has become a global phenomenon – Nutella.